 Planned your hospital bag and got the long list of products for your newborn?
 Well, when stocking up on your essentials, don't forget postpartum underwear.
-We know not the most glamorous purchase, but absolutely essential.
+We know it's not the most glamorous purchase, but it's absolutely essential.

 What is postpartum underwear?